-Check the level of the coolant in the reservoir at least once a month.
+Check the level of the engine coolant in the reservoir.
+Refer to the Scheduled Maintenance Guide for service interval schedules.
 Be sure to read and understand Precautions when servicing your vehicle in this chapter.

-If the engine coolant has not been checked for a long period of time, the engine coolant reservoir may eventually empty.
-If this occurs, a LOW ENGINE COOLANT warning illuminate in the message center and you will need to add engine coolant to the coolant reservoir.
+If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become empty.
+If this occurs, a LOW ENGINE COOLANT warning will illuminate in the message center and you will need to add engine coolant to the coolant reservoir.
 For more information on engine coolant maintenance, refer to Adding engine coolant in this chapter.